sgr24/Shaharin-Pinball-Game/Tutorial 1.md

 As for the anchor;

-- the x-axis will be -0.5, y-axis will be 0
+- the x-axis will be -0.5, the y-axis will be 0

 For the Axis;

-- the x-axis will be 0, y-axis will be 1
+- the x-axis will be 0, the y-axis will be 1

 This will allow the hinge to be fixated into the back end of the paddle, allowing it to swing up and down when needed

-Scroll down still within the hinge joint section and select limits, which makes a fake spring and set a minimum and maximum bounce of 0.02
+Scroll down still within the hinge joint section and select limits, which makes a fake spring and sets a minimum and maximum bounce of 0.02

 ,,,